Christmas pearmain are small to medium-sized, conical shaped apples.

 They have green skin ripening to a dull yellow, flushed with dull orange and a bright red, with russetting.

 Inside, they have firm, crisp, juicy yellow flesh.

 The flavour can be astringent at times, but otherwise is sweet with some richness and sharpness.

-Generally harvested in late September (some advise early November.)
+The apple is generally harvested in late September (some advise early November.)

 Stores until January.

-Christmas Pearmain Apples were developed by a Mr Manser sometime around 1893 in Maidstone, Kent, England.
+Christmas pearmain apples were developed by a Mr Manser sometime around 1893 in Maidstone, Kent, England.

-Introduced commercially by G. Bunyard of G Bunyard & Co nursery in Maidstone, Kent.
+They were introduced commercially by G. Bunyard of G Bunyard & Co nursery in Maidstone, Kent.